Shreya-rajvanshi789/Alt_moobility/README.md

-# ALT MOBILITY DATA ANALYSIS
+[ORDER AND SALES ANALYSIS (IMPROVED).csv](https://github.com/user-attachments/files/20041622/ORDER.AND.SALES.ANALYSIS.IMPROVED.csv)# ALT MOBILITY DATA ANALYSIS
 In this project i had created a Dashboard of alt mobility using PowerBI and SQL .